Barbara McInnis: Advocacy for elders

 In 1990, McGinnis and other advocates spoke at the conference, “Homeless Elders: Prevention and Intervention” at Boston University’s George Sherman Union.
 The conference was sponsored by over thirty agencies, including Massachusetts Public Health Association.
 The goal of the conference was to create a five-year plan to eliminate homelessness among elderly people.
 McInnis was quoted in the Boston Globe stating, “a shelter is not an acceptable solution to housing the elderly.”

 Barbara McInnis House

 In 1993, Boston Healthcare for the Homeless program opened the Barbara McInnis House respite center, named in honor of McInnis and her dedication to Boston's homeless people.
 Barbara McInnis House is the first respite center for homeless people in the United States.
+The original facility was located in Jamaica Plain and was laid out like a half way house with a recreation area, cafeteria and a lot of outdoor space.
+In 2008 it was moved to a Boston City Hospital building in Boston's South End where it was builit as a medical facility.
 The facility keeps approximately 2,200 patients a year off the street and out of congregate settings while they recover from serious illness.
 McInnis House also provides dignified end-of-life care for undocumented, terminally ill, homeless people.